-Probably the easiest way to find your way to Die by car is to use a GPS device.
-Or search on google maps, you can print out your itinerary, and they are usually quite accurate.
+Probably the easiest way to find your way to Dionay by car is to use a GPS device.
+Or search on a maps app, you can print out your itinerary, and they are usually quite accurate.
 Also Michelin offer a good road map of France.

 You can also hitch-hike, especially on the small roads it usually works well!